Conservatory Shading with Peelable Glass Paint

 Peelable Glass Paint comes in 24 heritage colours to match joinery colours from the Wood Paint range, and 14 translucent colours so you have plenty of choice.
 It is made with a 100% recycled plastic resin, is water-based and made with architectural exterior-grade VOC colour pigments that perform at the highest levels in lightfast and weather-resistance tests.

 You can paint Peelable Glass Paint internally or externally.
 For best results apply with a foam sleeve on a roller as this gives the smoothest finish to the coating.
-One coat is normally enough but you can leave it to dry for a few hours and apply a second for a more opaque coating.
+One coat is normally enough but you can leave it to dry for 4-8 hours depending on how hot and dry it is and apply a second for a more opaque coating.

 Originally designed as a greenhouse shading paint, it will allow some transfer of light to come through the coating, otherwise plants would struggle.
 This does mean that when light passes through the coating you will see the application marks but viewed from the outside with no light passing through the coating, it appears opaque.

 On this conservatory the central two panes were making it uncomfortable to use in summer.
 Preparing the glass panes was simple with a sweep over to remove cobwebs and quick clean of the glass.
 Peelable Glass Paint was applied using a radiator roller although a normal full sized paint roller can be used on larger panes, as that also reduces the number of application marks.

 Load a decent amount onto the roller and apply with smooth actions, painting in straight lines that join up to the neighbouring section.
 If you spread the paint too thinly you’ll get a patchy coating and it will be difficult to peel off.

 At the end of the summer if you don’t want the shading panels anymore then just pick at a corner until you can get a section of the coating in your fingers, then peel off the sheet to remove it!